k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: spurious worn-slot sanity panic when polymorphing a worn helm
 - Fix: signed integer overflow in credit card number generation
 - Fix: which_armor bad-flag impossible from mon_reflects() on the hero
+- Fix: "You been absolved of past alignment abuse."